What Is a Bioactive Terrarium

 The Role of the Clean-Up Crew

-The clean-up crew is made up of small organisms that break down waste materials such as uneaten food, shed skin, and decaying plant matter.
+The clean-up crew is responsible for processing organic waste such as uneaten food, shed skin, and decaying plant material.

-Two of the most common clean-up crew organisms are isopods and springtails.
+Two of the most important clean-up crew organisms are isopods and springtails.

 Substrate and Organic Material

-Bioactive terrariums usually contain rich organic substrate filled with decomposing material.
-This environment supports microorganisms and clean-up crew species.
+Bioactive terrariums rely on rich organic substrate filled with decomposing material.
+This environment supports microorganisms and provides food for clean-up crew species.

 Benefits of Bioactive Setups